There are tons of launchers available for Android — these are some of the best!

 Apex offers a similar range of functions as Nova.
 You can tweak the icon tray size and scrolling, change animations, adjust home screen behaviors, and customize gesture commands for various pinches, taps, and swipes.
 A plug-in allows notification data to be fed to Apex from a variety of apps, and out to any Android Wear devices, too, so long as you're willing to upgrade to the pro version for $4.49.
 There are a wide range third party themes available in the Google Play Store which let you change the overall look of your Android experience, but as a functional core, Apex does extremely well.

-Android power users will have a field day with the Apex launcher.
+Android power users will have a field day with Apex Launcher.

 Though we spent the most time on our absolute favorite launchers, there are quite a few more out there worth your consideration: